 - Enforced – Parking meters, posted time limit zones and seven day street sweeping will be enforced citywide on the holiday.
 We know this sucks.

 - Not Enforced – Commuter tow away, residential parking permits and Monday-Friday daytime street sweeping will not be enforced.

-Categories: **Annual Event**, *Top Pick*, 4th of July, Fairs & Festivals, Fireworks, San Francisco
+Categories: **Annual Event**, *Top Pick*, 4th of July, Fairs & Festivals, Fireworks, In Person, San Francisco